datacharmer/dbdeployer/README.md

           --force                         If a destination sandbox already exists, it will be overwritten --gtid                          enables GTID
       -h, --help                          help for deploy
-          --init-general-log              uses general log during initialization (MySQL 5.1+) -i, --init-options strings          mysqld options to run during initialization --keep-server-uuid              Does not change the server UUID
+          --history-dir string            Where to store mysql client history (default: in sandbox directory) --init-general-log              uses general log during initialization (MySQL 5.1+) -i, --init-options strings          mysqld options to run during initialization --keep-server-uuid              Does not change the server UUID